MalakHalawany/crop-disease-classification/README.md

 This project applies a range of computer vision techniques to identify crop diseases from leaf images.
 Below is a breakdown of the key CV components:

 📸 1.
 Image Acquisition & Dataset

 The dataset used is the PlantVillage dataset, which consists of high-resolution leaf images from different crops (e.g., tomato, potato, pepper), labeled as either healthy or affected by specific diseases (e.g., bacterial spot, early blight).

-Multiclass image classification task with 15 distinct classes

-Images are captured in controlled conditions with clear background
+Multiclass image classification task with 15 distinct classes Images are captured in controlled conditions with clear background

 🧼 2.
 Preprocessing

 To make the dataset suitable for deep learning:
 Resizing: All images are resized to 64x64x3 to standardize input dimensions for CNNs

-Normalization: Pixel values are scaled to the range [0, 1] to accelerate training convergence
+Normalization: Pixel values are scaled to the range [0, 1] to accelerate training convergence Data Augmentation:

-Data Augmentation:

 Random rotation
 Horizontal/vertical flipping
 Zooming

 These techniques help prevent overfitting and simulate real-world image variations.

 🧠 3.
 Feature Extraction via CNNs

 At the heart of the project is automatic feature extraction, powered by deep convolutional neural networks.
 Key Models Used:
-✅ Custom CNN: Learns spatial patterns like leaf texture, color spots, and disease boundaries from scratch

-✅ VGG16: Pretrained on ImageNet, this model transfers learned filters for detecting textures, shapes, and edges

-✅ EfficientNet: Scales up width/depth efficiently while preserving spatial hierarchies

-✅ DenseNet121 (mentioned in your paper): Promotes feature reuse and learns dense, hierarchical visual patterns
+✅ Custom CNN: Learns spatial patterns like leaf texture, color spots, and disease boundaries from scratch ✅ VGG16: Pretrained on ImageNet, this model transfers learned filters for detecting textures, shapes, and edges ✅ EfficientNet: Scales up width/depth efficiently while preserving spatial hierarchies ✅ DenseNet121 (mentioned in your paper): Promotes feature reuse and learns dense, hierarchical visual patterns

 These models are trained to detect fine-grained differences between diseases that often look very similar to the human eye.

 🧪 4.
 Evaluation of Vision Models

 Performance is assessed using:
 Accuracy
 Precision, Recall, F1-Score
 Loss and accuracy plots across epochs

 Confusion matrices to observe class-specific performance
 ---

-🚀 Getting Started
+## 🚀 Getting Satrted

 🛠️ Installation